ultralytics/ultralytics/docs/en/models/yolo-world.md

 # YOLO-World Model

-The YOLO-World Model introduces an advanced, real-time YOLOv8-based approach for Open-Vocabulary Detection tasks.
+The YOLO-World Model introduces an advanced, real-time [Ultralytics](https://ultralytics.com) [YOLOv8](yolov8.md)-based approach for Open-Vocabulary Detection tasks.
 This innovation enables the detection of any object within an image based on descriptive texts.
 By significantly lowering computational demands while preserving competitive performance, YOLO-World emerges as a versatile tool for numerous vision-based applications.

 ![YOLO-World Model architecture overview](https://github.com/Laughing-q/assets/assets/61612323/93c8b3cf-baa7-4c32-a405-3744e4ef0f28)

 ## Overview

 YOLO-World tackles the challenges faced by traditional Open-Vocabulary detection models, which often rely on cumbersome Transformer models requiring extensive computational resources.
 These models' dependence on pre-defined object categories also restricts their utility in dynamic scenarios.
-YOLO-World revitalizes the YOLO framework with open-vocabulary detection capabilities, employing vision-language modeling and pre-training on expansive datasets to excel at identifying a broad array of objects in zero-shot scenarios with unmatched efficiency.
+YOLO-World revitalizes the YOLOv8 framework with open-vocabulary detection capabilities, employing vision-language modeling and pre-training on expansive datasets to excel at identifying a broad array of objects in zero-shot scenarios with unmatched efficiency.

 ## Key Features